mdn/content/files/en-us/mozilla/firefox/releases/107/index.md

 ### CSS

-- The [`contain-intrinsic-size`](/en-US/docs/Web/CSS/contain-intrinsic-size) short hand CSS property can now be applied to specify the size of a UI element that is subject to [size containment](/en-US/docs/Web/CSS/CSS_Containment#size_containment).
+- The [`contain-intrinsic-size`](/en-US/docs/Web/CSS/contain-intrinsic-size) shorthand CSS property can now be applied to specify the size of a UI element that is subject to [size containment](/en-US/docs/Web/CSS/CSS_Containment#size_containment).
   This allows a user agent to determine the size of an element without needing to render its child elements.
   The shorthand properties [`contain-intrinsic-width`](/en-US/docs/Web/CSS/contain-intrinsic-width) and [`contain-intrinsic-height`](/en-US/docs/Web/CSS/contain-intrinsic-height) are also supported, along with the [logical properties](/en-US/docs/Web/CSS/CSS_Logical_Properties) [`contain-intrinsic-block-size`](/en-US/docs/Web/CSS/contain-intrinsic-block-size) and [`contain-intrinsic-inline-size`](/en-US/docs/Web/CSS/contain-intrinsic-inline-size).
   ({{bug(1597529)}}).